 During law school, Lamontt served as vice president of the Black Law Students Association.
 He also earned a CALI Award for academic excellence in Torts II and taught law for a semester at Berkeley High School in Berkeley California, through his law school’s Street Law program.
 Lamontt completed his law school course work for graduation a semester early.

-Lamontt earned his Bachelor of Science degree in Criminal Justice Administration from the University of Phoenix and his Juris Doctor degree from Golden Gate University School of Law.
+Lamontt earned his Bachelor of Science degree in Criminal Justice Administration from University of Phoenix and his Juris Doctor degree from Golden Gate University School of Law.

 - Institutional Investor Services